avigneau-phdata/fivetran-demo/README.md

     - USAGE on a warehouse for executing queries
     - Granted a role that has permissions to create users/warehouses/databases
 - Must have a Fivetran account and an associated API key/secret pair
+- Must have a Slack account and an associated token with permissions to the resources that will be pulled by the lambda function

 ## Usage